bigyak/wild-yak/README.md

 }
 ```

-Now let's define a rootTopic.
+Now let's define a RootTopic.
 All Topics inherit from TopicBase and implement ITopic.
 This topic handles three specific messages ("do basic math", "help", "reset password") all of which activate other topics, and a generic response if it doesn't understand the input.

 ```typescript
 export class RootTopic extends TopicBase<IMessage, ResultType, IUserData, IHost>